Ghost – Prequelle

 “Helvetesfonster” is yet another instrumental track on the album but with a very emotional instrumental feel.
 ‘Prequelle’ ends with “Life Eternal”, a slower song compared to the rest of the album, but an excellent choice for the ending of this fine album.

 I highly recommend it to any mature metal/music lover who has graduated from being the elementary fan-boy.
 To me, Ghost just keeps getting better with every new album.
 ‘Prequelle’ is a thoroughly satisfying album with all sorts of wonderful expectations you demand from a band of this magnitude.
-Besides, if I were to give this album a shitty review the Editor might just fire me.
+Besides, if I were to give this album a shitty review the Editor might just have my balls.
 Haha!